-SEO or Search Engine Optimisation is the process of improving websites usability and relevancy to make their more appealing both for search engines and users.
+SEO or Search Experience Optimisation (previously Search Engine Optimisation) is the process of improving websites usability and relevancy to make their more appealing both for search engines and users.

 In this article you will discover why SEO matters for businesses, what is SEO in 2018 and who should care about it.